Lawsuits filed against auto insurers over rates in pandemic

 Liberty Mutual declined to comment.

-Phone and email messages seeking comment from the other insurers were not immediately returned Tuesday.
+Phone and email messages seeking comment from the other insurers were not returned.

 States across the country began reporting a decline in traffic and crashes when COVID-19-related closures and stay-at-home orders were imposed starting last spring.
 Companies that sell the majority of the policies across the U.S. announced refunds or credits to drivers.